MikeNguyen1092/19_Text_Editor/README.md

 ## Usage

-Please follow the [video demonstration](https://drive.google.com/file/d/1sM6mt8AAia4rbZ8B6rrSDHxgt189sDPY/view?usp=sharing).
-URL-https://drive.google.com/file/d/1sM6mt8AAia4rbZ8B6rrSDHxgt189sDPY/view?usp=sharing
+Please follow the link for the render app.

 ## Credits